 This self-paced, web-based course introduces students to the importance of applying SE to acquisition and sustainment programs, provides an overview of SE concepts and process elements, and describes the interactions between SE and other functional areas.

-This course includes nine modules and is an introduction to the three distinct areas of Environment, Safety, and Occupational Health, or ESOH, risk management using the DOD Standard Practice for System Safety, MIL-STD-882D.
-Students will acquire an understanding of the Programmatic ESOH Evaluation PESHEdocument requirement and the integration of ESOH into Systems Engineering and the 882D.
-Students will be able to recognize the ESOH regulatory drivers.
-In addition, students will acquire an understanding of the Programmatic ESOH Evaluation PESHEdocument requirement and the integration of ESOH into Systems Engineering and the a acquisition Strategy.
-Upon completion, s students will be able to identify the ESOH aspects of Systems Engineering and be able to recognize the ESOH regulatory drivers.
+This course is an introduction to the three distinct areas of Environment, Safety, and Occupational Health, or ESOH, risk management using the DOD Standard Practice for System Safety, MIL-STD-882D.
+Students will acquire an understanding of the Programmatic ESOH Evaluation (PESHE) document requirement and the integration of ESOH into Systems Engineering and the acquisition Strategy.
+Upon completion, students will be able to identify the ESOH aspects of Systems Engineering and be able to recognize the ESOH regulatory drivers.

-This course comprises six modules that describe and illustrate the integration of Environment, Safety, & Occupational Health ESOH principles into the systems engineering process using the DOD Standard Practice for System Safety, MIL-STS-882D.
-The course will identify ESOH considerations and illustrate how to develop and apply an ESOH risk management approach.
-It will relate those ESOH considerations to the systems engineering inputs, outputs, activities, and analyses for the Materiel Solution Analysis and Technology Development phases of the DOD System Acquisition framework described in the DUSDI&E-DUSDA&T publication, ESOH in Acquisition - Integrating ESOH Integrating ESOH into Systems Engineering.
+This course comprises six modules that describe and illustrate the integration of Environment, Safety, & Occupational Health (ESOH) principles into the systems engineering process using the DOD Standard Practice for System Safety, MIL-STD-882D.
+Specifically, it will relate those ESOH considerations to the systems engineering inputs, outputs, activities, and analyses for the Materiel Solution Analysis and Technology Maturation & Risk Reduction phases of the DOD System Acquisition framework.

 ***COMPLETION OF SYS 118, INTRODUCTION TO LIFE CYCLE RISK MANAGEMENT, IS HIGHLY RECOMMENDED BEFORE ATTENDING THIS COURSE*** This course covers the basics of acquisition/program risk and how to effectively manage risk throughout a program's life cycle to achieve program goals within cost and schedule constraints.
 New DoD and Air Force regulations and guidance related to Life Cycle Risk Management (LCRM) are covered.
 The five-step LCRM process is introduced and tools and techniques associated with this process are explained.
 Students work in simulated Integrated Product Teams on a real-world acquisition exercise to apply these techniques to help reinforce the concepts and importance of program risk management.